rltillett/bch-709/Lecture_notes-week15_1_noBAD_days.md

 ```

 This will take a while.
 Keep an eye open for it asking you `a/s/n?` or `yes/no` questions.

+If you need a refresher on RNA-seq methodology basics, consult this video from StatQuest [https://youtu.be/tlf6wYJrwKY](https://youtu.be/tlf6wYJrwKY).

 Once it is all installed, we then open up an R script or R notebook for the project, and we will follow along with this Bioconductor vignette [http://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html](http://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html).